 Fruit often isn’t all that exciting.
 Sure, it’s refreshing and delicious, but who doesn’t get bored by the same selection time and time again?
 I know I do.
 Even farmer’s markets are limited, as you’re mostly getting different varieties of fruits that you’re already familiar with.
+If you’re going specific, and looking for exotic yellow fruits, then you’re in an even tougher situation!

 It doesn’t need to be this way, though.
 There’s an almost endless selection of exotic fruit out there, including plenty of types you’ve never seen before.
 To make your journey easier, this post is narrowing the field and just focusing on exotic yellow fruits (we have a similar list of exotic green fruit, in case you need even more ideas).